Country of origin: cambodia

 [i] And other places too?

-[r] Yes, yes, I went to… Lille.
+[a] Yes, yes, I went to… Lille.
 Lille, Saint-Quentin.
-And also….
-What’s it called?
-Yes, these places….
-Saint-Quentin, Lille.
+And also… What’s it called?
+Yes, those places… Saint-Quentin, Lille.
 That’s all.
-That’s all.
-And there, what is it called… Mont-Saint-Michel, right?
-Mont-Saint-Michel….
+And over there, what’s it called… Mont-Saint-Michel, right?
+Mont-Saint-Michel…

-[i] Did you go on a tour?
+[i] Did you go on a package holiday?

-[i] Do you know how to drive?
+[i] Can you drive?

-[i] Do you know how to drive?
+[i] Can you drive?

-i] In Macau, they drive… On the other side?
+[i] In Macao, they drive… On the other side?

 [i] Before, it was…